Of course they do! Cancer treatment is a business after all!

 For real.

 I've already signed up for GoodSearch, made the search engine my home page, and added the search bar at the top of this page - super easy installation, BTW.
-(The local food bank was my charity of choice.)
+(The local food bank was my charity of choice.)There is also a section within GoodSearch called GoodShop.
+They offer coupons and a percentage of your online purchase benefits your chosen charity at no additional charge to you.
+Say whaaaat?

 I started to sign up for the GoodDining.
 Unfortunately, no restaurants in my area are affiliates just yet.
 (I e-mailed the company though and asked if I could try to help change that.
 I'll keep you guys updated if I hear anything back.)
 I highly encourage you to find out if it is offered in your area and sign up.
 Again, it's no charge to you and a donation is made simply for eating out - no cooking and you're giving back!